Featured Bat Bro Video

 The Cat6 swings very similar to the Stringking Metal 2, but it's a little bit more forgiving on the hands.

 The hottest bats money can buy!!
-While there are some very hot alloy/aluminum USSSA bats out there this year, a broken-in composite USSSA bat will always outperform an alloy/aluminum USSSA bat.
+While there are some very hot alloy/aluminum USSSA bats out there this year, a good broken-in composite USSSA bat will usually outperform an alloy/aluminum USSSA bat (which is not really the case in BBCOR).
 The primary benefit of swinging an alloy bat in USSSA is that they are more durable than their composite counterparts.
 These composite bats sound/feel/hit better though.

 1) MARUCCI CAT9 COMPOSITE USSSA

-Ladies and gents, this is the hottest bat in all of baseball.
+Ladies and gents, this is the best bat in all of baseball right now.

-The swing weight is very manageable, the sweet spot is unrivaled, and it has an electric feel and sound.
+The swing weight is very manageable, the sweet spot is unrivaled, it has an electric feel and sound, and it's extremely durable for a USSSA composite bat.

 The Cat9 Comp -5 is our all time exit velo record-holder at 109.4 mph (Hittrax).

-With durability being a constant problem in the composite travel-ball space, we wouldn't be surprised if the Meta was one of the most popular USSSA bats in 2022.
+With durability and swing weight being a constant issue in the composite travel-ball space, we wouldn't be surprised if the Meta was one of the most popular USSSA bats in 2022.